Introduction

 Any annuitant (maximum age at the time of policy issue: 85) can purchase the Delaware Life Target Income Fixed Indexed Annuity with a minimum initial purchase amount of $25,000, and in return, he will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
 Apart from the regular crediting period, there are various events that may trigger earnings credit: On free withdrawals, for a long-term care event or terminal illness or injury event, or when a death benefit is payable.

-The Delaware Life Income Stages Fixed Indexed Annuity offers the annuitant to choose from one or more of the four indexes (S&P 500 Index, Morgan Stanley Global Opportunities Index, First Trust Capital Strength Barclays 5% Index, and RBA Select Equity Yield CIBC 5% Index) to determine his earnings crediting formula.
-The S&P 500 index has 2 crediting strategies, and the other three indexes have one strategy each.
-The plan also offers a fixed-rate guaranteed interest strategy to choose from, making a total of 6 strategy options.
+The Delaware Life Income Stages Fixed Indexed Annuity offers the annuitant to choose from one or more of the five indexes (S&P 500 Index, Invesco QQQ ETF, First Trust Capital Strength Barclays 10% Index, Janus Henderson Adaptive Market Leaders U.S. Index, and Franklin SG Select Index) to determine his earnings crediting formula.
+The S&P 500 index has 3 crediting strategies, and the other four indexes have one strategy each.
+The plan also offers a fixed-rate guaranteed interest strategy to choose from, making a total of 8 strategy options.
 We will discuss each available index briefly:

-1. S&P 500 Index: The S&P 500 index is one of the most popular and oldest indexes in the world.
+The S&P 500 index is one of the most popular and oldest indexes in the world.
 It tracks 500 large-cap publicly traded stocks listed in the United States.
 It is a reliable index and has often succeeded in the test of time.
-It is very important to note that, similar to most other annuities, the Delaware Life Target Income Fixed Indexed Annuity offers the S&P 500 index with cap rates or participation rates in place, meaning that your interest-earning capacity is capped.
-These rates tend to change frequently; I will discuss more on the rates shortly.
+It is very important to note that, similar to most other annuities, the Delaware Life Growth Target Income Indexed Annuity offers the S&P 500 index with cap rates, participation rates, and performance-triggers in place, meaning that your interest-earning capacity is capped.
+These rates change frequently; I will discuss the rates in detail shortly.

-3. First Trust Capital Strength Barclays 5& Index: The First Trust Capital Strength® Barclays 5% Index aims to provide stable growth with a diversified portfolio that provides exposure to U.S. equities and Treasurys and targets a 5% volatility.
+The First Trust Capital Strength® Barclays 10% Index aims to provide stable growth with a diversified portfolio that provides exposure to U.S. equities and Treasurys and targets a 10% volatility.
 The index creates a diversified portfolio by combining U.S. stocks selected based on capital strength methodology with a portfolio of four Barclays U.S. Treasury futures indexes.
-Similar to the previous index, the Index tries to limit long-term realized volatility to 5% or less, dynamically adjusting the allocation between the underlying traded instruments and cash (which can reduce the overall rate of return compared with indexes without a volatility control mechanism).
+The Index tries to limit long-term realized volatility to 10% or less, dynamically adjusting the allocation between the underlying traded instruments and cash, which can reduce the overall rate of return compared to indexes without a volatility control mechanism.

 It is very important to note that like other Fixed Indexed Annuities, the Delaware Life Target Income Fixed Indexed Annuity comes with cap rates, participation rates, performance triggers, etc., for these indexes, meaning that you will be credited only a part of the index return to your annuity.
-These rates tend to change frequently; I will discuss more on these rates more shortly.
+These rates change frequently; I will discuss these rates more briefly.

 Note: In addition to allocating the funds in the following indexes, the annuitant also has the option to allocate funds at a fixed interest.
-These Fixed Rates tend to change from time to time.
-The Fixed Value Rate for the 10-year withdrawal charge period at the time of writing this article was 3.25%.
+These Fixed Rates change from time to time.
+The Fixed Value Rate for the 10-year withdrawal charge period at the time of writing this article was 3.40%.

 The earnings crediting formula

-From the above rate chart, you will notice that there are 6 interest crediting options (1 fixed and 5 indexed).
-Let’s have a look at different terms that are used by the company in the Target Income 10 FIA chart rate:
+From the above rate chart, you will notice that there are 8 interest crediting options (1 fixed and 7 indexed).
+Let’s have a look at different terms that are used by the company in the Target Income 10 Fixed Indexed Annuity chart rate:

-3. Fixed Account Rate: If you opt for a fixed account rate, you simply earn the fixed rates for a particular period specified by the company before your policy begins.
-These rates usually tend to be low/at par as compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
+- Fixed Account Rate: If you opt for a fixed account rate, you simply earn the fixed rates for a particular period specified by the company before your policy begins.
+These rates are usually low/at par as compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
 The 1-year fixed rate on this policy at the time of writing this article was 3.20%.

 Surrender/Early Withdrawal Charge